mrevanngo/LOL-statistical-analysis/README.md

 ### NMAR Analysis

-The `golddiffat15` column (and other @15 minute statistics) are likely **Not Missing At Random (NMAR)**.
+The `golddiffat15` column is likely **Not Missing At Random (NMAR)**.
 The missingness is related to the values themselves for the following reasons:

-1. **Games ending before 15 minutes**: Some professional games end in very fast stomps or due to technical difficulties, meaning 15-minute statistics never existed for these matches.
+1. **Games ending before 15 minutes**: Some professional games end in very fast stomps, technical difficulties, or forfeits, meaning 15-minute statistics never existed for these matches.

-2. **Data collection differences by league**: Some leagues have incomplete data collection infrastructure, and this incompleteness may correlate with regional characteristics.
+2. **Data collection differences by league**: Some leagues may have incomplete data collection and different data collection methods.

-3. **Self-referential missingness**: The missingness depends on game length, which is itself related to how the early game unfolds—the very information we're trying to capture.

-Additional data that could help explain the missingness and potentially make it MAR includes exact game end times and data collection methodology by league.

 ### Missingness Dependency